How do I schedule an appointment?

 What is Animal Assisted Therapy?

 Animal Assisted Therapy (AAT) is a form of therapy that incorporates a trained animal into the therapeutic process.
 Student Counseling Services offers AAT with a trained dog, Moose, who is certified by Therapy Dogs International.
-Moose is handled by Student Counseling Services counselors.
+Moose is handled by appropriately trained Student Counseling Services counselors.
 Participation in AAT may have many benefits, including improved motivation for treatment and improved social and emotional functioning.
 Learn more on our Animal Assisted Therapy page.

 How confidential is my contact with SCS?